Installation – Maven and Gradle

 }

-Printing or Exporting 1D and 2D Barcodes to Raster Formats
+Printing or Exporting to Raster Formats

 When exporting barcodes to raster formats (PNG, BMP, JPG) or printing to a low-resolution printer, it's important to